daikiclimate/Codes/README.md

 # practice
-I put some code that I studied.
+I put some codes that I really wrote